 Subject to applicable law and University rules and policy, residents of University Housing may allow guests to stay in their assigned apartment under the following terms and conditions:

-'Guest' - means an individual who has been personally invited by a University Apartments Resident to enter into the resident's apartment; remaining there, subject to the provisions of this procedure, for a period of time at the University Apartments Resident's discretion.
+'Guest' - means an individual (including spouses and/or family members) who has been personally invited by a University Apartments Resident to enter into the resident's apartment; remaining there, subject to the provisions of this procedure, for a period of time at the University Apartments Resident's discretion.

 To be 'personally invited' under this procedure means that the invitation or request made by a University Apartment Student Resident is such that a reasonable person would believe that they had specifically been invited, asked or allowed by the resident to enter the resident's apartment and, subject to this procedure, remain there for a period of time.
 A University Apartment Student Resident's invitation to a guest may be revoked at his or her discretion and be withdrawn by the resident without the need to express any reason or basis for the revocation.
 General solicitation of members of the public through an advertisement, posting or any other format in any medium is not considered a 'personal invitation' under this procedure.